-The doctors at Ford Eye Center in Arlington and Mansfield, Texas, are dedicated to providing the most advanced and attentive care to patients suffering from this debilitating disease.
+The doctors at Paragon Eye Associates (previously known as Ford Eye Center) in Arlington and Mansfield, Texas, are dedicated to providing the most advanced and attentive care to patients suffering from this debilitating disease.
 Their primary goal is always to stop vision loss and preserve vision and quality of life for their valued patients.

 Glaucoma refers to a group of disease caused by increased intraocular pressure.
 This means that the fluid pressure inside the eyes increases.
 Unfortunately, untreated glaucoma can result in vision loss and complete blindness.